Pitch Mix

 How many pitch types does a good pitch mix need?

 There is no fixed number — some elite pitchers succeed with two well-executed pitches, others need four.
-What matters is that the pitches in the mix complement each other and that usage is unpredictable.
+What matters is that the pitches in the mix complement each other and that usage is hard to predict.

 Related terms